realmayus/ZPM-Mod/README.md

 ### OpenComputers Integration
 You can query the energy amount left in a ZPM.
-To do that, place an OpenComputers Adapter next to a **large** ZPM Controller.
+To do that, place an OpenComputers a dapter next to a **large** ZPM Controller.
-Then, you can execute the following code on the computer that is connected to the Adapter.
+Then, you can execute the following code on the computer that is connected to the adapter.

 Note: You can get the name of the component (it's "controllerlarge" below) if you execute the command `components` on the computer.